-The Law Offices of Lloyd Long are prepared to help you defend against prosecution for the violation of a protective order.
-Our firm understands that it is possible for a protective order to be erroneously issued and we are here to stand with you.
+The Law Offices of Lloyd Long are prepared to help you defend against prosecution for violating a protective order.
+Our firm understands that a protective order can be erroneously issued, and we are here to stand with you.
 We avoid taking a high volume of cases so that we can dedicate an adequate amount of time and resources to every client’s case.
-To schedule a free legal consultation, call The Law Offices of Lloyd Long at (215) 666-0381, or contact us online.
+To schedule a free case review, call The Law Offices of Lloyd Long at (215) 302-0171.

 Pennsylvania Protection from Abuse Order Laws

 Pennsylvania permits victims of domestic violence to petition the court for a protective order, officially known as a protection from abuse order (PFA).
 The purpose of a PFA is to prevent an abuser from having any form of contact with a victim.
 For example, a PFA may instruct the defendant that they cannot come within 100 yards of the petitioner, or it might instruct the defendant that they are barred from entering the petitioner’s home.
 PFAs can be granted for domestic violence or if a defendant is accused of stalking a victim.

 To receive a PFA against a defendant, the victim only has to submit testimony that the defendant’s actions made them fear for their life.
 The victim does not need a police report or medical evidence of any type of injury.
 Any adult or emancipated minor can file for a PFA for themselves or on behalf of a child or incompetent individual.
 It is also important to note that a PFA can be obtained against a minor.

 If you happen to live with the victim when the PFA is granted, you will not be permitted to live at the residence any longer.
 Additionally, if you share children with the victim, this may affect your child custody rights as well.
 A PFA can also lead to other criminal charges depending on the circumstances of your case.